Quick Start¶

 No project handy?
 Try on FastAPI

 Real findings on a real codebase — no setup, no risk.2.
-Analyze your repository¶
+Set up and check health¶

 Here's what a typical first run looks like: